 Intended learning outcomes: Present an example of a time series.
 Explain possible and common demand models.
-Produce an overview on statistical methods to determine mean and dispersion.
-Identify definitions of variables, each calculated at the end of a statistical period.

 Particularly for forecasting based on historical data, statistical techniques are used that are based on a series of observations along the time axis (here see [BoJe15], [IBM73], or [WhMa97]).
 The following values are fundamental to the determination of stochastic requirements: